Sitefinity/Sitefinity-CLI/README.md

 * Token ('--token' parameter) - The authentication token to use.
 Visit https://www.progress.com/documentation/sitefinity-cms/generate-access-key for instructions on how to generate a token.

 ### Optional parameters
-* Recreate ('--recreate' parameter) - instructs the command to recreate the selected page/template AND its parent templates.
+* Recreate ('--recreate' parameter) - Instructs the command to recreate the selected page/template AND its parent templates.
 Useful when testing and experimenting with custom configurations/custom widget migrations
 * Recursive ('--recursive' parameter) -  Recursively migrates all the child pages/templates of the selected page/template.
 When migrating templates, the tool does not recursively migrate pages.
 * Replace ('--replace' parameter) - Replaces the content of the page.
 Valid only for pages.
 * Action ('--action' parameter) - The action to execute at the end of the migration - Save as Draft/Publish.
 Allowed values are: draft, publish.

 **NOTE** All parameters can be manually specified in the appsettings.json file. **You need to manually create this file next to the sf.exe binary.**